-3. Cyber security, Privacy
+2. Cyber security, Privacy

 Where applicable, provide information showing that the investment conforms to all applicable laws, standards and good utility practices pertaining to customer privacy, cyber security and grid protection.
-Cyber security is expected to be incorporated into the distributor's risk management decision making and investment planning to form part of its business plans and DSP.17
+Cyber security is expected to be incorporated intothe distributor's risk management decision making and investment planning to formpart of its business plans and DSP.20

+3. Co-ordination, Interoperability

-- 4. Co-ordination, Interoperability - a) Where applicable, explain how the investment reflects co-ordination with utilities, regional planning, and/or links with 3rd party providers and/or industry. - b) Describe how the investment potentially enables future technological functionality and/or addresses future operational requirements. - 5.
-Environmental Benefits
+- a) Where applicable, explain how the investment reflects co-ordination with utilities, regional planning, and/or links with 3rd party providers and/or industry. - a) Describe how the investment potentially enables future technological functionality and/or addresses future operational requirements.

+1. Environmental Benefits